seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

 [![Time Bandits](https://github.com/seattlecoderdojo/RetroGamingWorkshop/blob/master/week3/assets/readme/timebandits.jpg?raw=true)](https://getyarn.io/yarn-clip/5bf075c1-3725-4ddb-91b7-d20fa18a4b91)

 In many video games, when a sprite touches another sprite, something is supposed to happen.
 If a player shoots at the enemy and hits them, we will need to do something about it.
-So we usually implement whatever was shot at the enemy as a sprite and then we need to detect when sprites touch sprites.
-These are called "collisions," or as I like to call them: "little things, hitting each other."
+So we need to detect when sprites touch sprites.
+These events are called "collisions," or as I like to call them: "little things, hitting each other."

 Let's go to the `collisions` folder in the `week3\experiments` folder.
 In this one we have two collision experiments, `index.html` (paired with `game.js`), and `fire.html` (paired with `fire.js`).